ryukau/OfflineLimiter/README.md

 It's too heavy.
 [I think we're going to have to take this... *offline*.](https://youtu.be/1RAMRukKqQg?t=25)

 ## Known Bug
-When input signal contains sudden amplitude change, limiting might may as output exceeds 0 dB.
+When input signal contains sudden amplitude change, limiting may fail as output exceeds 0 dB.
 Confirmed on following situation.

 - +5 dB with similar to bass drum sound.
 - +60 dB amplitude blow up.